aijose/CarND-Advanced-Lane-Lines/project_report.md

 <em> Lane lines and lane regions plotted on top view image </em>
 </p>

+The fitted left, right and center lines are represented by the pink, purple and yellow lines in the left image.
+The lane region is identified by the green region in the right image.

-The code for this section can be found in functions `search_around_poly()`, `find_lane_pixels()`, `fit_poly()` in the **Helper Functions for Project 2** section of the  [jupyter notebook](https://github.com/aijose/CarND-Advanced-Lane-Lines/blob/master/P2.ipynb)
+The code for this section can be found in functions `search_around_poly()`, `find_lane_pixels()` and  `fit_poly()` in the **Helper Functions for Project 2** section of the  [jupyter notebook](https://github.com/aijose/CarND-Advanced-Lane-Lines/blob/master/P2.ipynb)

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The previous section, described the approach used to fit a polynomial to the left and right lanes.
-To compute the radius of curvature of the lane, the x-coordinates of the left and right lanes were averaged to obtained the curve corresponding to the center line of the lane.
-The center line so obtained was fit to a polynomial.
-The polynomial so obtained is in the image coordinates.
+The polynomial coefficients obtained in the previous step are in the image coordinates.
 In order to compute the radius of curvature in the real world, the polynomial has to be transformed from the image coordinates to the real world coordinates.
 This can be accomplished by using scaling factors that scale from pixels to